sharath/n-queens/README.md

 `./main`

 #### Specifying Initial States
+The positions are represented with just the row numbers of each queen.
 Just modify 8queens.json or make a new json file following that format and call `./main <file.json>`